 Credit: Channel 4 / Love Productions

-Most of the appliances in episode 1 were familiar favourites that long-time Bake Off fans will recognise, but that's not to say other gadgets won't appear later on in the season – especially as we've seen the bakers use ice-cream makers, pie dishes and bundt tins in previous series.
+Some of the appliances featured so far are familiar favourites that long-time Bake Off fans will recognise, but that's not to say other gadgets won't appear later on in the season – especially as we've seen the bakers use ice-cream makers, pie dishes and even pasta makers in previous series.
+And who knows what's in store for Chocolate Week in next week's episode...

 KitchenAid Artisan 5KSM125 stand mixer